platform-for-testing/back/README.md

 1. Create folder on your machine -> In this folder run: git clone https://github.com/platform-for-testing/front.git (cloning front project);
-git clone https://github.com/platform-for-testing/back.git (cloning back project) 1.1 - git fetch ; will fetch all of remote branches to you, could chechout from any branches;
+git clone https://github.com/platform-for-testing/back.git (cloning back project) 1.1 - git fetch ; will fetch all of remote branches to you, could checkout from any branches;
 1.2 git checkout -b <name of your branch> <name of remote> ; (make local working copy from remote branch)
 1.2.1 - git checkout <name of branch> ; change working branch